Local Court Information

 The Regional Court Schedule for the Southwest Region is linked here.
 The Superior Court webpage at the link includes the most current information about civil and family motions, as well as contact information for the Trial Coordinators.

 The most recent regional practice directions are linked here.
 The Superior Court webpage at the link includes the provincial and regional practice directions.
 The Superior Court also has a dedicated COVID-19 Notices and Orders page which is linked here.

 Our local civil practice directions are issued by Justice Grace, the Local Administrative Judge.
 Justice Grace’s most recent civil practice direction is linked here.
-Justice Grace also issued a memo re: Civil and Criminal Jury Trials which is linked here.
+Justice Grace also issued an Omnibus Endorsement re Civil Trials for Fall of 2021 which is linked here.